Pharmacy Technology (D.A.S.)

 |Total Credit Hours||47.0|

-The mission of the Pharmacy Technician program is to provide an economically flexible didactic and clinical competency based curriculum which provides students from diverse backgrounds the opportunity to master skills required to enter the entry-level job market in community and hospital pharmacy settings.
+The mission of the Pharmacy Technology program is to provide an economically flexible didactic and clinical competency based curriculum which provides students from diverse backgrounds the opportunity to master skills required to enter the entry-level job market in community and hospital pharmacy settings.
 This diploma program also strives to assist students in achieving personal and professional goals as well as instill life-long learning values.

 Program Student Learning Outcomes: